The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: The Keychain Problem: Basic Settings and Preliminary Results

-Let us start by formally defining the \emph{Keychain Problem}.
-A \emph{locksmith} needs to find the correct keys to open a lock.
-There is a set of \emph{keys} $[n]$.
-The locksmith is presented with a sequence of \emph{keychains} $C_1,\dots, C_m$, each being a subset of $[n]$.
+We start by formally introducing the \emph{Keychain Problem}.
+There is a set of \emph{keys} $[n]$, and a single lock.
+A \emph{locksmith} -- our algorithm designer -- is presented with a sequence of \emph{keychains} $C_1,\dots, C_m$, each being a subset of $[n]$.
 There could be one or multiple \emph{correct keys} (i.e., lock-opening keys) from $[n]$ to open the lock.
-The locksmith does not know which keys are correct, but possesses some prior knowledge that is modeled as a prior distribution $p$ on the probability of keys' correctness (possibly jointly with other setting scenarios).
+The locksmith does not know which keys are correct, and only possesses some prior knowledge that is modeled as a Bayesian prior distribution $p$ on the probability of keys' correctness (possibly jointly with other setting scenarios).
+The locksmith hopes to find a correct key from every keychain $C_t$ (if $C_t$ has one) to open the lock.
 The tuple $\langle n, \{ C_t \}_{t=1}^m, p \rangle$ hence consists of the input to a Keychain Problem.

-Except for Subsection \ref{subsec:many-key}, all other parts of this paper will focus on the situation with only a single correct key.
-In this case, the locksmith's prior knowledge encodes a distribution $p = (p_1, \cdots, p_n) \in \Delta([n])$ in which $p_i$ is the probability that key $i$ is the correct key; let $k^*$ denote the correct key, drawn from the distribution $p$.
-In the Probabilistic Scenarios setting that we consider in \Cref{sec:scenarios}, the locksmith's prior knowledge also incorporates a distribution over the sequence of keychains, and this may be correlated with the identity of the correct key.
-By abuse of notation, we will continue using $p$ in that section to denote all of the locksmith's prior knowledge, i.e.~a joint distribution over (correct key, keychain sequence) pairs.
-Given her prior knowledge, the locksmith must design a \emph{policy} $\pi$ that irrevocably selects a key $k_t \in C_t \cup\{\perp\}$ at time step $t=1,\dots, m$.
+As it turns out, the tractability of the Keychain Problem depends on the number of correct keys as well as whether the order of the keychains is fully known, drawn from a random prior, or an optimizable decision.
+We start from the basic setting with a single correct key and known keychain order in this section, and will gradually generalize this setup in the following sections.
+In this basic case, the locksmith's prior knowledge encodes a distribution $p = (p_1, \cdots, p_n) \in \Delta([n])$ in which $p_i$ is the probability that key $i$ is the correct key; let $k^*$ denote the correct key, drawn from the distribution $p$.
+Given her prior knowledge and order of keychains $C_1, C_2, \cdots, C_m$, the locksmith must design a (possibly history-dependent) \emph{policy} $\pi$ that irrevocably selects a key $k_t \in C_t \cup\{\perp\}$ at time step $t=1,\dots, m$.
 She then observes whether or not $k_t =k^* $ and receives a reward $\1{k^* = k_t}$, which will affect how the policy $\pi$ selects the next keys.
-In the applications we envision, a keychain captures an opportunity with multiple options (i.e., the keys); hence, the keychain will be discarded once one of its keys is tested.
-For mathematical convenience, the locksmith is allowed to discard the keychain without trying any key as well, i.e., setting $k_t = \perp$.
-The goal of the locksmith is to maximize her expected reward:
+For mathematical convenience, $k_t = \perp$ means the locksmith discards the keychain without trying any key.
+In applications, a keychain captures an opportunity with multiple options (i.e., the keys), and will be discarded (i.e., the opportunity is gone) once one of its keys is tested.
+The locksmith looks to maximize expected reward:

 where the expectation is taken with respect to the randomness of the environment described by prior distribution $p$ and any randomness of the locksmith's policy $\pi$.